xavierjialei/xi-portfolio/critique-by-design.md

 - Add a legend to explain which parts of the bars represent which information.
 - Use colors for better engagement.
 - Add some conclusive or summary sentences for easier understanding.

+Based on the interview feedback, I built the first version of my redesign in Flourish (note that I used separated bars instead of segmented bars because I could not figure out a way to combine sales number from China and global sales numbers into one segmented bar):
+<div class="flourish-embed flourish-chart" data-src="visualisation/11217495"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+I presented this version of the redeign to my classmates, and I received a few insightful feedack as well:
+- Separated bars make the chart too long.
+Should still use stacked bars.
+Could divide the bars into sales from China and sales from the rest of the world.
+- The dark and light blue colors work particularly well.
+- The "million US dollars" unit is repetitive.
+- Add a label to the x axis.
+- Move the intervals of the x-axis to the top of the chart so that it is easier to read.
+Readers don't have to scroll down to the bottom to see what the x axis is.
+- The title and summary sentences are still missing.
+-